 Creamy Italian polenta with ricotta served topped with a springy and flavorful mix of sautéed mushrooms, leeks and a jammy 6-minute soft-boiled egg.

 Nothing is more comforting in chilly weather than a rich and hearty braise.
+This dish is one of my favorites for winter seasonal cooking.
 Serve with roasted root vegetables and mashed potatoes for a complete meal.

 If you enjoy these recipes, I recommend checking out some of these: